 Mid-contract price rises are when a provider hikes your monthly broadband or mobile phone bill during your contract term.

-In particular, some broadband providers include in their T&Cs that they can increase your monthly bill by a certain amount.
-This is often to align with inflation, but many also include an additional percentage increase to adjust for rising business costs.
+Some broadband and mobile providers include in their T&Cs that they can increase your monthly bill by a certain amount.
+This is often to adjust to the rate of inflation, but many also include an additional percentage increase to adjust for rising business costs.

 Inflation affects businesses too, and upgrading to better, faster technologies is a costly expense.
 So providers often prefer to make some of that money back by putting annual price rises in their terms.

 With the current inflation rate at its highest point in around three decades, broadband and mobile customers are due some very expensive price hikes this year.
-Given that some providers add an extra 3-4% to the inflation rate, this means you might see as much as 10% added to your bills this year.
+Given that some providers add an extra 3-4% to the inflation rate, this means you might see as much as 15% added to your bills in 2023.

 Find out below how much your provider could be increasing your prices by this year.